mgabor18/k6-playground/README.md

 `npm run test`: Runs the K6 load test on the `/random` endpoint.

-`npm run test:report`: Runs the K6 load test on the `/random` endpoint and generate report.
+`npm run test:report`: Runs the K6 load test on the `/random` endpoint and generates a report.